sushaz9/reading-notes/learning-markdown.md

 Markdown appears to be a good starting point when getting to grips with languages like HTML as it allows you to format a page without any prior coding knowledge.
 It's designed to be easy to read and write and allows you to play around with basic formatting such as:

 # Headings
+(using a single # key to create the largest headings, or more to create smaller headings )

 - bullet
 - points
+(using the dash key)

 **bold text**
+(using two asterisks')

 _italics_
+(using underscores)

 Markdown offers further advantages such as the flexibility of being able to use it quickly and easily with any computing system, and is completely free to all users! 😎